guptrishi01/Translation-Based_Multiple_Sequence_Alignment_Tool/README.md

 - Debugging
 - Clarifying biological concepts
 - Suggesting methods to increase code efficiency
+- Assisting in writing functions for ordering sequences and back translation

 **No code was copied verbatim.** All final implementations were manually written, tested, and adapted for the project’s requirements.